 Movie trains – tracking the best

-There are a handful of great movies set entirely on trains, and dozens of classic and not-so-classic films in which moments featuring trains are the most memorable element, often even iconic.
+More than 250 movies featuring trains are noted below.
+Of those and many others in which trains are seen, there are only a handful of great movies set entirely on trains, and dozens of classic and not-so-classic films in which moments featuring trains are the most memorable element, often even iconic.

-Trains have been around about 100 years longer than cars or planes, and they have been featured prominently from the earliest movies, including The Great Train Robbery of 1903 (click highlighted title for 30-sec video highlights from movie), through trains of all styles in hundreds, perhaps thousands of films of all genres for more than a century.
+Trains have been around about 100 years longer than cars or planes, and they have been featured prominently from the earliest movies, including The Great Train Robbery of 1903 (click highlighted title for 30-sec video highlights from movie), with trains of all styles in hundreds of films of all genres for more than a century.

 The cinematography of trains has led to some of the most dynamic and artistic images in film.
 Perhaps you can identify the movie each of these came from: